PicnicSupermarket/nepsnowplow/README.md

 There are a few features that are on the roadmap to be developed so as to increase further
 usability:

--   [ ] Schema repository support: Sync schemas with a remote Iglu repository for event and context validation.
 -   [ ] Multi-device support: create the ability to show events for a specific device.
 -   [ ] Tree-based event viewer: introduce the abiltiy to switch to a hierarchical tree based on event name.